ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/composable_systems/desirable-properties.html.md

 <h3 id=immutable>Immutable</h3>

-- Benefits caching
-- Benefits syncing
+- Changes to data work on a copy, preserving the original
+- Benefits caching: *given I have an object’s ID, the contents will always be the same*
+- Benefits syncing: *retrieve only the parts I do not yet have*
-- *e.g. Twitter tweets are not editable*
+- *e.g. Twitter tweets cannot be edited, only deleted*
-- *e.g. a Git commit*
-- *e.g. a YouTube video cannot be edited*
+- *e.g. YouTube video media cannot be edited, only deleted*
+- *e.g. Git object from a committed file*

 <h3 id=stateless>Stateless</h3>